captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 until you get their credit card.
 ---
-It's easy to hang up a phone.
+It’s easy to hang up a phone.
 ---
 ## SHARON:
-I'm personable.
+I’m personable.
 ---
 ## ROBYN:
-It's harder than you think.
+It’s harder than you think.
 ---
 ## SHARON:
-It doesn't sound that hard.
+It doesn’t sound that hard.
 ---
 ## ROBYN:
 Oh really!
 ---
 Ring ring.
 ---
-I'm gonna pick up.
+I’m gonna pick up.
 ---
 Hello?
 ---